Public speaking at planning and development control committee

 The planning committee is made up of elected councillors.
 Council staff attend to advise and to formally record the meeting.
-Any member of the public may remotely log on via the link provided on the council website and listen to the debate.
-A recording of the proceedings will be made available to view after the meeting.
+Any member of the public may attend to listen to the debate.

-The proceedings are broadcast through a 'web cast' which can be viewed by anyone using the internet - live or later, subject to internet capability.
+The press can attend and the proceedings are usually broadcast through a “web cast” which can be viewed by anyone using the internet - live or later.

-Anyone who chooses to take part in the committee meeting should understand that they will be heard by the public.
+Anyone who chooses to take part in the committee meeting should understand that they may be seen and will be recorded and also heard by the public.

 The general order of business at the meeting is as indicated on the committee agenda; however individual applications, reports and other items of business are frequently taken out of order.
 This will be explained by the chair at the start of the meeting.

-The agenda and reports will be available a week before the meeting on the internet on the Decisions, meetings and minutes website.
+The agenda and reports will be available at the City Council offices a week before the meeting and on the internet at Decisions, meetings and minutes website

-An additional paper (the addendum report) containing information received after the reports have been written, will be available online at the meeting.
+An additional paper (the addendum report) containing information received after the reports have been written, will be available at the meeting and online.